 Jacob Corn is the Professor of Genome Biology at ETH Zürich.
 His research aims to bring about the end of genetic disease through the development and application of next-generation genome editing technologies.
 In his spare time, Jacob enjoys long backpacking trips and rock climbing.
 You can find Jacob on Twitter and LinkedIn.

-Steve Jackson FRS, FMedSci is University of Cambridge Professor of Biology, and Head of Cancer Research UK Laboratories at the Gurdon Institute, Cambridge.
+Steve Jackson FRS, FMedSci is University of Cambridge Professor of Biology, and Senior Group Leader at the Cancer Research UK Cambridge Institute, University of Cambridge.
 His research has identified many key principles by which cells respond to and repair DNA damage.
 This work identified many DNA repair proteins, established how they function, and showed how their dysfunction yields cancer and other age-related diseases.